-The foregoing fundamental divides yield also different answers to basic questions such as why economic institutions ( and more specifically , formal organizations) other than markets exists , and what they do .As extensively discussed above, a good deal of contemporary theory start the interpretation of the nature of organizations, including economic organizations basing it on sophisticated, self-seeking, agents.
-Together, the behaviours of these self-interested actors are viewed as typically directed by market forces.
+The foregoing ontological divides yield also different answers to basic questions such as why economic institutions (and more specifically, formal organizations) other than markets exists, and what they do.
+As extensively discussed above, a good deal of contemporary theory starts the interpretation of the nature of organizations, including economic organizations basing it on sophisticated, self-interested agents.
+Together, the behaviors of these self-interested actors are viewed as typically directed by market forces.
 Only in those settings in which, due to failures of information and contract incompleteness, markets are less effective in this task, are organizations called for to surrogate such imperfections.
 It is a story too familiar to be repeated here.

-Conversely, a small-but not negligible and growing-minority of the economic profession has identified the (first approximation) 'primitives' of the analysis in the problem-solving features of economic organizations, in turn nested in ubiquitous forms of human 'bounded rationality', grossly imperfect processes of learning and diverse mechanisms of the social distribution of 'cognitive labour'.
+Conversely, a small-but not negligible and growing-minority of the economic profession has identified the (first approximation) 'primitives' of the analysis in the problem-solving features of economic organizations, in turn nested in ubiquitous forms of human 'bounded rationality', grossly imperfect processes of learning and diverse mechanisms of the social distribution of 'cognitive labor'.
 Needless to say, it is a perspective that finds seminal roots in the works of Herbert Simon, James March and indeed Richard Nelson and Sidney Winter.

-Let us offer the following caricature to illustrate the differences between the two interpretative philosophies.
+Let us offer the following thought-experiment to illustrate the differences between the two interpretative philosophies.
 Suppose that two delegations of intelligent but totally uninformed beings from Mars are sent to Earth with the mandate of reporting 'what business firms are'.
 The delegations are not allowed to visit the firms themselves.
-Rather, the first one is given to read, out of an enormous literature, say, Holmstrom and Tirole (1989) and Grossman and Hart (1986), while the second is given March and Simon (1958), Cyert and March (1963), Nelson and Winter (1982), and Marengo et al.(2000).
+Rather, the first one is given to read, out of an enormous literature, say,